Bennik2000/ShortCloseTab/README.md

 ---------------------------------------

-A faster way to close the active document by pressing Ctrl+W twice
+A faster way to close the active document by pressing Ctrl+W

 See the [changelog](CHANGELOG.md) for changes and roadmap.

 ## Features

-- Close the active document by pressing Ctrl+W twice
+- Close the active document by pressing Ctrl+W

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)